Cuban Missile Crisis: Crisis continues

-On the morning of 27 October, a U-2F (the third CIA U-2A, modified for air-to-air refuelling) piloted by USAF Major Rudolf Anderson, departed its forward operating location at McCoy AFB, Florida.
-At approximately 12:00 pm EDT, the aircraft was struck by an SA-2 surface-to-air missile launched from Cuba.
+On Saturday, October 27, USAF Major Rudolf Anderson took off on his sixth mission over Cuba in a U-2F Dragon Lady (AF Serial Number 56-6676, former CIA Article 343 - the third CIA U-2A, modified for air-to-air refuelling), from a forward operating location at McCoy Air Force Base in Orlando, Florida.
+A few hours into his mission, at approximately 12:00 pm EDT, he was shot down over Banes, Cuba, by one of two Soviet-supplied S-75 Dvina (NATO designation SA-2 Guideline) surface-to-air missiles that were fired at his aircraft per the order of two Soviet generals (Soviet Forces Deputy Commander Major General Leonid Garbuz & Deputy Commander of Air Defenses Lieutenant General Stepan Grechko), both of whom were stationed in a command center in Havana.
+Before giving this order, they attempted to obtain authorization from their superior officer Army General Issa Pliyev (Commander of all Soviet forces in Cuba during Operation Anadyr), but after finding that Pliyev was unreachable (possibly due to illness) they decided to authorize the shoot-down themselves.
 The aircraft crashed, and Anderson was killed.
-Stress in negotiations between the Soviets and the US intensified; only later was it assumed that the decision to fire the missile was made locally by an undetermined Soviet commander, acting on his own authority.
 Later that day, at about 3:41 pm EDT, several US Navy RF-8A Crusader aircraft, on low-level photo-reconnaissance missions, were fired upon.

 At 4:00 pm EDT, Kennedy recalled members of EXCOMM to the White House and ordered that a message should immediately be sent to U Thant asking the Soviets to suspend work on the missiles while negotiations were carried out.
 During the meeting, General Maxwell Taylor delivered the news that the U-2 had been shot down.
 Kennedy had earlier claimed he would order an attack on such sites if fired upon, but he decided to not act unless another attack was made.
 On 28 October 1962, Khrushchev told his son Sergei that the shooting down of Anderson's U-2 was by the "Cuban military at the direction of Raúl Castro".

 On 27 October Bobby Kennedy relayed a message to the Soviet Ambassador that President Kennedy was under pressure from the military to use force against Cuba and that "an irreversible chain of events could occur against his will" as "the president is not sure that the military will not overthrow him and seize power".
 He therefore implored Khrushchev to accept Kennedy's proposed agreement.